1LV1/1LV1.github.io/_pages/personal-statement.md

 After the completion of initial exploratory work and the establishment of sound experimental conditions, I embarked on further research focusing on the following subjects:
 <ul>
 <li> Comparison of the impact from different conditions of annealing and growth, on the segregation of P or B and on the conductivity of samples.</li>
-<li> Low-temperature homoepitaxy of silicon, generating high-quality surfaces with atomic-level flatness.</li>
+<li> Low-temperature homoepitaxial growth of silicon, generating high-quality surfaces with atomic-level flatness.</li>
 <li> Exploration of the conductivity and leakage in tunnel junctions with varying gap widths, to optimize the performance of more complex devices.</li>
 <li> Studying single-electron transistors (SETs) with highly steady transport properties.</li>
 <li> Studying the properties of single-electron pumps (SEPs) with the transport characteristics of multiple quantum dots.</li>